Hansel Enmanuel

-Hansel Enmanuel Donato Domínguez, known as Hansel Enmanuel, (born 24 October 2003) is a Dominican college basketball player who plays for the Northwestern State Demons of the Southland Conference.
-He played high school basketball at Life Christian Academy in Kissimmee, Florida.
+Hansel Enmanuel Donato Domínguez, known as Hansel Enmanuel, (born 24 October 2003) is a Dominican college basketball player for the Austin Peay Governors of the Atlantic Sun Conference (ASUN).
+He played high school basketball at Life Christian Academy in Kissimmee, Florida, and committed to play college basketball at Northwestern State, transferring after his freshman season.

-He went viral in early 2021 for his flashy dunks, passes, three-pointers and athleticism against top high school talent despite having only one arm due to a childhood incident.
+Hansel went viral in early 2021 for his flashy dunks, passes, three-pointers and athleticism against top high school talent despite having only one arm due to a childhood incident.

 Early life

-Hansel was born in the Santo Domingo, Dominican Republic to Hansel Salvador Donato and Katia "Katy" Domínguez Pérez, and grew up in Los Mina, one of the poorest barrios in the city.
+Hansel was born in Santo Domingo, Dominican Republic to Hansel Salvador Donato and Katia "Katy" Domínguez Pérez, and grew up in Los Mina, one of the poorest barrios in the city.
+His father had a standout career in the Dominican professional basketball league.